Minimuino/galiguessr/README.md

 1. Fork this repo.
 2. Choose a name and logo for your project and set it in metadata properties.
 3. Replace all files in `/data/geojson` with your own.
 Make sure each Feature item has an `id` field and a `properties` field that includes the `name` property.
-4. Edit `settings.json` to reference each one of your geojson files.
+4. Edit `/src/assets/settings.json` to reference each one of your geojson files.
-5. Set your language to 'en', or add new i18n files if you want so.
+5. Set your language to 'en' in `/src/i18n.ts`, or add new i18n files if you want so.
+6. Edit `/src/components/CreditsModal.tsx` to add your own copyright notice.
-6. Deploy and enjoy!
+7. Deploy and enjoy!

 ## License